soniabrami/toddmotto.github.io/_posts/2015-12-14-directive-to-directive-communication-with-require.md

 }
 {% endhighlight %}

-You'll now notice `selectTab` has been added to the `tabs` Controller, this allows us to set an initial tab's index which will then reveal that specific tab's content.
+You'll now notice `selectTab` has been added to the `tabs` Controller.
+This allows us specify a tab's index, which will then reveal that tab's content.
 For instance `this.selectTab(0);` will set the first tab's content to be displayed, as we're using Array indexes to manage our logic.

-Due to the compiling procedure of Angular, the `controller` is instantiated first, and the `link` function once the Directive has been compiled and linked, which means to set an initial tab's visibility we need to inject our Directive's Controller using `$ctrl` and call the method there:
+Due to the Angular's compiling procedure, the `controller` is instantiated first, then the `link` function once the Directive has been compiled and linked, which means to set an initial tab's visibility we need to inject our Directive's Controller using `$ctrl` and call the method there:

 {% highlight javascript %}
 function tabs() {